Bladder Cancer Statistics

-- Gender: Men are three to four times more likely than women to develop bladder cancer.
+- Gender: Men are four times more likely than women to develop bladder cancer.

-- Tobacco: Risk of bladder cancer among smokers is approximately four to seven times higher than in nonsmokers.
+- Tobacco: Risk of bladder cancer among smokers is approximately three to seven times higher than in nonsmokers.
 About half of all bladder cancer cases are caused by smoking.